 If you ever wanted to get a sense of what life actually felt like in camp, look no further than this contraband film from the Nobori family, shot inside Jerome, Arkansas.
-This 8 mm “day in the life” was filmed by the father, George and leaves a time capsule so perfectly preserved for those of us who want to go beyond still pictures.
+This 8mm “day in the life” was filmed by the father, George and leaves a time capsule so perfectly preserved for those of us who want to go beyond still pictures.
 The family’s candid footage reveals lightheartedness in a sober situation.
 It shows people making the best of their days amid dust, mess halls and rattlesnakes.
-Watch the film below:

-George Nobori Sr. also took brilliant candid photos inside Jerome, all of which are in the article below.
-I spoke with Larry Nobori, the baby in the stroller.
+George Nobori Sr. also took brilliant photos inside Jerome, all of which are in the piece below.
+I spoke with Larry Nobori, (the youngest son and baby in the stroller).
 Now 74 and living in Oregon, Larry is a versatile jazz musician who leads the Minidoka Swing Band.
-The band’s music pays homage to the sounds of internment: 1940s, big band era songs that were played at many Saturday night dances in camp, integral to keeping spirits up.
-Once a music teacher in Portland Public Schools, he retired in 2001.
-He was gracious enough to speak to me over the phone from his home in Portland.
+The band’s music pays homage to 1940s, Big Band era with songs that were played at Saturday night dances in camp, integral to keeping spirits up.
+Once a music teacher in Portland, he retired in 2001.

 The footage that we have is actually illegal.